mmamaev/timeboard/doc/source/making_a_timeboard.rst

 If `at` list is non-empty but its processing has not produced any valid marks, no partitioning occurs.

 Note that now we do not have to align the start of the frame with the start of a season.
-However, we must make sure that, if the frame starts in winter, then the first element in the structure of `seasonal` organizer is the organizer that is responsible for winter, and vice versa.
+However, we must make sure that, if the frame starts in winter, then the first element in the structure of `seasonal` organizer is the organizer that is responsible for winter and vice versa.

 Using parameter `how`